intel/kubernetes-power-manager/README.md

 Replace the necessary values with those that correspond to your cluster and apply the Workload:
  `kubectl apply -f examples/example-shared-workload.yaml`

-Once created the workload controller will see its creation and create the corresponding Pool in the App QoS agent and all of the cores on the system except for the reservedCPUs will be brought down to this lower frequency level.
+Once created the Power Workload Controller will see its creation and create the corresponding Pool in the App QoS agent and all of the cores on the system except for the reservedCPUs will be brought down to this lower frequency level.

 - **Performance Pod**